keith-merchant-ibm/vpc-on-classic-1/errors.md

 **Message**: Please check whether the resource you are requesting exists.

 You referenced a resource that does not exist or one to which you do not have access.
 Review your request to ensure that you specified the proper IDs and references.

+If the resource is an operating system, you can use the request, `GET /v1/operating_systems` to list valid options.
+For more information, see [Retrieves all operating systems](/apidocs/vpc#retrieves-all-operating-systems){: external}.

 Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} for additional help.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).